-College-based Responsibilities
+College-based Responsibilities:

-- To support and actively promote the vision, ethos and policies of the College and promote high levels of achievement - To contribute to improving attitudes and behaviour of pupils and to use the whole school behaviour policy in setting high standards and expectations for students - To uphold and promote the school's child protection and safeguarding policies and procedures - To promote the safety and well-being of students - To take on the role of House Tutor
+- To support and actively promote the vision, ethos and policies of the College and promote high levels of achievement - To contribute to improving attitudes and behaviour of pupils and to use the whole school behaviour policy in setting high standards and expectations for students - To uphold and promote the school's child protection and safeguarding policies and procedures - To promote the safety and wellbeing of students. - As a guidance tutor undertake delegated responsibilities for the pastoral care of a group of students.